Fitbit beats analyst estimates but takes a net loss of $113 million in Q3

 The health wearables provider has struggled these past few years under the weight of competition from bigger companies such as Apple, which has integrated health and fitness into the Apple Watch, but the introduction of Fitbit Ionic is pushing the company forward in the smartwatch industry, according to the company’s co-founder and CEO James Park.

-“We continue to execute on our transition plan by delivering on our financial guidance and product roadmap, positioning Fitbit on a path back to growth and profitability,” Park said in the company’s third quarter financial report.
+“We continue to execute on our transition plan by delivering on our financial guidance and product roadmap, positioning Fitbit on a path back to growth and profitability,” Park said in the company’s third-quarter financial report.
 “We believe Fitbit Ionic delivers the best health and fitness experience in the category.
 It has received the highest customer ratings of any Fitbit product within the first month of sales, giving us confidence in our ability to capture share of the fast-growing smartwatch market.”

-The third quarter results are a continued mixed bag for investors who have seen the company go through several highs and lows since its initial public offering two years ago.
+The third-quarter results are a continued mixed bag for investors who have seen the company go through several highs and lows since its initial public offering two years ago.

-Following this news, shares rose 1.95 percent in after hours trading.
+Following this news, shares rose 1.95 percent in after-hours trading.

 0